kevinabrandon/wan-watcher/README.md

 http://wan-watcher-xxxxxx.local/
 ```

-Your operating system must support mDNS for this to work (macOS: built-in, Linux: Avahi, Windows: Bonjour).
+Your OS must support mDNS for this to work (macOS: built-in, Linux: Avahi, Windows: Bonjour).

 ---